Manta-Network/docs/docs/collator/SetupAndRun/keys.md

       http://localhost:9133
   done
   ```
-- **Validation**: Check that the seesion keys stored in the node match the generated ones
+- **Validation**: Check that the session keys stored in the node match the generated ones
   ```bash
   #!/bin/bash
   for key in aura nmbs rand; do